Start here

 Why it matters

 Most failures are not model failures.
 They are harness failures.
-I focus on the systems-level primitives that make agents controllable, observable, and useful under real constraints.
+I focus on the systems-level primitives that make agents controllable, observable, and useful under real constraints — with audit-grade governance as a default property, not an afterthought.

 Best projects